Determinantal Point Processes in the Flat Limit: Proof of Theorem 5.2

-\begin{proof}[Proof of Lemma~\ref{lem:size_Xe_varying_multivariate}] Recall that $\bL_{\varepsilon,\X}$ stands for the matrix $\bL_{\varepsilon}$ reduced to its lines and columns indexed by $\X$.
+\begin{proof} Recall that $\bL_{\varepsilon,\X}$ stands for the matrix $\bL_{\varepsilon}$ reduced to its lines and columns indexed by $\X$.
 First, recall that if $\X \sim DPP(\bL)$, then the marginal distribution of its size $|\X|$ is given by (see, \textit{e.g.}, Corollary 1.18 of~\cite{paper1})

 where $e_m(\bL)$ is the $m$-th elementary symmetric polynomial of $\bL$ and for consistency $e_0(\bL)=1$ for all matrices $\bL$.
 Recall also that $e_i(\bL)$ verifies:

 Here, we consider the $L$-ensemble $\alpha\varepsilon^{-p}\bL_\varepsilon$.
 One has $\det(\alpha\varepsilon^{-p} \bL_{\varepsilon,\X}) = \alpha^{|\X|}\varepsilon^{-p|\X|}\det(\bL_{\varepsilon,\X})$, which yields $\forall i$: $ e_i(\alpha\varepsilon^{-p} \bL_\varepsilon) = \alpha^i \varepsilon^{-ip} e_i(\bL_\varepsilon)$. \\ Let $r\in\mathbb{N}^*$, $d\in\mathbb{N}^*$ and consider $i\leq \PP_{r-1,d}$.
 In the flat limit, we can apply theorem 6.1 in~\cite{BarthelmeUsevich:KernelsFlatLimit}.
 There are two cases: either $i$ is a magic number ($i\in\magicn{d}$) in which case $k\in\mathbb{N}$ will denote the integer verifying $i=\PP_{k,d}$, or it is a muggle number ($i\notin\magicn{d}$) in which case $k\in\mathbb{N}$ denotes the smallest integer such that $i<\PP_{k,d}$.
 In both cases, we denote by $M(i)$ the integer $M(i)=d {k+d \choose d+1}$.
 Combining points 1 and 2 of Theorem 6.1 in~\cite{BarthelmeUsevich:KernelsFlatLimit}, one has, $\forall \; 1\leq i\leq \PP_{r-1,d}$: